BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 ### Jurassic World

+Jurassic World is a boat ride that takes riders through dinosaur habitats.
+The travel suddenly takes a dangerous turn where carnivorous dinosaurs are let loose.

-The Jurassic World ride is essentially the same as the Jurassic Park ride, with the only difference being the updated environments that give it a more modern and futuristic feel.
+The ride is essentially the same as the Jurassic Park ride, with the only difference being the updated environments that give it a more modern and futuristic feel.